Mary J. Blige: 1998–2016: Early works

 In February 2007, Blige guest-starred on Ghost Whisperer, in the episode "Mean Ghost", as the character Jackie Boyd, the school's cheerleader coach grieving for the death of her brother and affected by the ghost of a dead cheerleader.
 The episode features many of Blige's songs.
 In August 2007, Blige was a guest star on Entourage, in the role of herself, as a client of Ari Gold's agency.
 In October 2007, Blige was also a guest star on America's Next Top Model, as a creative director for a photoshoot by Matthew Rolston.
 In May 2009, Mary made a guest appearance on 30 Rock, as an artist recording a benefit song for a kidney.
 Blige also had a supporting role in Tyler Perry's movie I Can Do Bad All by Myself, which was released in September 2009.

-Blige starred alongside Tom Cruise, Julianne Hough, and Alec Baldwin in the film adaptation of the 1980s jukebox hit musical Rock of Ages.
+Blige starred alongside Tom Cruise, Julianne Hough, and Alec Baldwin in the 2012 film adaptation of the 1980s jukebox musical Rock of Ages.
 Blige played Justice Charlier, the owner of a Sunset Strip gentlemen's club.
 Production began in May 2011 and the film was released in June 2012.

 Blige starred in the Lifetime movie Betty and Coretta alongside Angela Bassett, Malik Yoba and Lindsay Owen Pierre.
 She played Dr. Betty Shabazz, the widow of Malcolm X. The film premiered in February 2013.
 In December 2015, she portrayed Evillene, the Wicked Witch of the West in NBC's The Wiz Live!.
 In October 2016, Blige guest-starred on ABC legal drama How to Get Away with Murder as an old acquaintance of Annalise Keating played by Viola Davis.